-GSM VISITOR DOOR ENTRY PANELS MUST ALSO HAVE LIVE VIDEO TO BE EQUALITY ACT 2010 (DDA) COMPLIANT
+GSM VISITOR DOOR ENTRY PANELS MUST BE IP WITH LIVE VIDEO TO BE EQUALITY ACT 2010 (DDA) COMPLIANT

-The Equality Act 2010 (DDA) onwards means that Visitor Door Entry systems must provide a live Video picture of the visitor to the flats.
+The Equality Act 2010 (DDA) requires live Video pictures of the visitor to the flats.
 Audio-only systems would fail!

-GSM Audio Only Visitor Panels
+GSM Audio Only (Analogue non-IP) Visitor Panels X

-- X No data calls via the WIFI in the flat so you can only receive calls on a landline or via GSM signal.
-Poor GSM signal means no call from the visitor panel to the mobile because it cannot come through as an audio data call (like Facetime or WhatsApp audio etc).

-- X No real-time CLOUD platform so only very limited programming features via text messaging.

-- X Limited real-time management, alerts etc

-- X Limited system events

-- X No programming/management of proximity keys or radio transmitters

-- X Limited security features
+- X No visitor calls via the WIFI in the flat.
+Poor GSM signal means no call from the visitor panel to the mobile because it cannot come through like Facetime or WhatsApp etc. - X Not compatible with smart phones, iPads, tablets. - X No real-time CLOUD platform so only very limited programming features via text messaging. - X Limited system events - X No programming/management of proximity keys or radio transmitters - X Limited security features - X Already obsolete technology

-- X No future proofing

-All Audio Only Visitor Panels are Non-Compliant with SBD.
+All AUDIO ONLY Visitor Panels are NON-COMPLIANT with SBD.